au-ts/sddf/README.md

 nix develop
 ```

-Note that this will set the `MICROKIT_SDK` environment variable to the SDK path.
+Note that this will set the `MICROKIT_SDK` environment variable to the SDK path, you do not
+need to download the Microkit SDK manually.

 ## Examples